Interpreting PoET Results Table#

 Results Table#

-Right-click any sequence to access local fitness landscapes through the Run Substitution Analysis menu.
-You can also sort your results and export them using the Export button.
+Right-click any sequence to assess local fitness landscapes through the Run Substitution Analysis menu.
+You can also sort, filter your results and save them to file using the Export button.

 Structure Prediction and Comparison#